-As NGE is fundamentally different from all works of anime before or after it, the way in which it is beloved by its fans is different as well.
-As Eva crash through the streaming devices this spring, “Evangelion” will wedge itself into the cultural lexicon of a new host of viewers.
+As NGE is fundamentally different from all works of anime before or after it, how it is beloved by its fans is different as well.
+As Eva crashes through the streaming devices this spring, “Evangelion” will wedge itself into the cultural lexicon of a new host of viewers.
 In an age of increasing social isolation in tandem with the rise of social media, many may find a mirror within Shinji.
 In turn, they may understand that they are not truly so alone.

 For questions/comments about this story, email firstname.lastname@example.org or tweet @TheWhitOnline.